pungggi/bc_al_upgradeassistant/README.md

   - Includes a `basePath` property which specifies the base folder for all object types
 - `bc-al-upgradeassistant.workingObjectFolders`: Locations where working AL objects are located

+### Additional Settings

+- `bc-al-upgradeassistant.userId`: User identifier used to attach to documentation references when toggling their status.

 ## Commands

 ### General